thegambler111/CoolObsVault/03_Life_experience/Storytelling/Pixar 22 Rules For Storytelling/Pixar 22 Rules For Storytelling.md

 # Rule #1: You admire a character for trying more than for their successes.
 - Focus on the how and why (and less on the what).

-# Rule #2: You gotta keep in mind what’s interesting to you as an audience, not what’s fun to do as a writer
+# Rule #2: You have to keep in mind what’s interesting to you as an audience, not what’s fun to do as a writer
 - You, the writer, are completely irrelevant.
 - Focus on delivering to the audience.